Blog

 Related

-AI is now writing more code than any human team ever could — but when that code fails, the failure mode is a black box.
+AI is now writing more code than any human team ever could, but when that code fails, the failure mode is a black box.
 Models hallucinate logic, call APIs that never existed, or create brittle flows no engineer would author.
 Teams are shipping software they didn’t write and can’t fully inspect.
-The speed is incredible.
-The observability gap is existential.Sazabi is closing that gap.
+The speed is incredible but despite years of investment in logs, metrics, and traces, debugging hasn’t become meaningfully easier.

 Sazabi was founded by Sherwood Callaway, a second-time founder and ex-Brex infra engineer.
-He previously built and sold Opkit (YC W23, acquired by 11x) and led AI infra at 11x for Alice — one of the largest agentic systems in production.
+He previously built and sold Opkit (YC W23, acquired by 11x) and led AI infra at 11x for Alice; one of the largest agentic systems in production.
 Sazabi was born from the reliability gaps he saw firsthand.

 Traditional observability assumed a human wrote the code and understood how it worked.
 Logs, traces, and metrics were designed for determinism and intent.